alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2014-06-17-what-is-a-headway.markdown

-If you're seeking to travel directly from A to D, you don't at all care that there is a blue line between A and E. So even if a blue line service arrived at A every minute of every day, it would do you know good to board it (we'll assume you can't walk between any of the stops).
+If you're seeking to travel directly from A to D, you don't at all care that there is a blue line between A and E. So even if a blue line service arrived at A every minute of every day, it would do you no good to board it (we'll assume you can't walk between any of the stops).
 That is, if travelling A-D, your headway is defined only as the headway of the green route.

 Now if you're instead travelling A-C, you can choose between the red and the green routes.